 Whoa—planning for November in June or July?
 Yes!
 This is the time to put away goodies from your summer garden to pull out for your Thanksgiving feast.

-Recipe for a popular Thanksgiving dessert cake featuring pumpkin, spices and maple frosting.
-Recipes for eggnog frosting and apple frosting.
+Here's my recipe for a popular Thanksgiving dessert cake featuring pumpkin, spices, and maple frosting.
+Recipes are also included for eggnog frosting and apple frosting, so take your pick!

 Where I'm from, we take Thanksgiving seriously!
 Here are my personal best recipes: sweet potatoes, dinner rolls, cranberry relish, pumpkin pies, stuffing, even whoopie pies!